-- 33. HEARING PROCEEDINGS.
-A duly noticed public hearing was held before the Hearing Officer on April 2, 2024.
-LA County Planning Staff gave a brief presentation recommending approval of the Project.
-The applicants were sworn in and testified in favor of the Project.
-The Hearing Officer subsequently closed the public hearing and approved the Project. - 34.
-LEGAL NOTIFICATION.
-The Hearing Officer finds that pursuant to County Code Sections 22.44.840 and 22.44.990, the community was properly notified of the public hearing by mail, newspaper [Malibu Times], and property posting.
+34. LEGAL NOTIFICATION.
+The Hearing Officer finds that pursuant to County Code Sections 22.44.840 and 22.44.990, the community was properly notified of the public hearing by mail, newspaper (Malibu Times), and property posting.
 Additionally, the Project was noticed and case materials were available on LA County Planning's website.
-On February 22, 2024, a total of 89 Notices of Public Hearing were mailed to all property owners of 68 parcels as identified on the County Assessor's record within a 1,000-foot radius from the Project Site, as well as 21 notices to those on the courtesy mailing list for The Malibu Zoned District.
+On August 7, 2024, a total of 117 Notices of Public Hearing were mailed to all property owners as identified on the County Assessor's record within a 1,000-foot radius from the Project Site, as well as 22 notices to those on the courtesy mailing list for The Malibu Zoned District.